Skip to content

 kubectl port-forward -n channelwatch svc/channelwatch 8501:8501

-Then open http://localhost:8501 and complete the first-run wizard.
+Then open http://localhost:8501 and complete the web-based setup.

 ValueDefaultDescription